 My kids have been lucky enough to see a bit of the world first-hand.
 This is an unbelievable opportunity for them.
 However, like most families, we aren’t able to spend all our days traveling the world.
 This is where books come to play.
-I’m really excited to get to tell you about a new board book series focusing on toddler wanderlust called My Little Cities.
+I’m really excited to get to tell you about a series of travel books for kids called My Little Cities.
 It’s written by BabyLit author Jennifer Adams and illustrated by kidlit extraordinaire Greg Pizzoli.
-The series also expands to a New York City Skyline Playset and Travel Matching Game.
+The series of children’s books about travel also expands to a New York City Skyline Playset and Travel Matching Game.
 (Post contains affiliate links.)

 As you may have guessed from my post Baby + Toddler Travel Books to Inspire Wanderlust, I love board books!
 They are sturdy enough for my baby to gnaw on and roughly flip the pages.
 Yet, my preschooler can use the imagery to create his own story about the people and places featured.
 What’s extra cool is that my preschooler can “read” the books to his little brother.